tidal-code/wave.docs/docs/api-requests/api-capability.md

 ### Overview
-This API Test Automation Framework is designed to provide a simple and efficient way to automate testing of RESTful APIs.
+This API request capability was introduced to provide a simple and efficient way to automate testing of RESTful APIs.
 It provides a fluent and intuitive API for setting up requests, sending them, and validating responses.

 ### Key Features
 - **Ease of Use**: Simple methods to configure and send API requests.